axieax/uni-notes/COMP6841 Notes/Something Awesome.md

 Although this can be used to extract data for individuals, an additional malicious payload was also included - interesting

+Flask requests

+Learn more about TCP

+Server on any OS

 ## Part 2.1: Socket Programming

 ## Part 2.2: Securing the Stream with End to End Encryption

+RSA max size

 Hybrid end to end encryption

 Explain AES-GCM mode - stream cipher, Netflix

 Tags: networking, encryption, socket programming, spyware

+## Part 2.3: Remote

+localhost, local ip of server, portforwarding public ip

 # Conclusion